kokkos/kokkos-fft/README.md

 In this example, the 1D batched ```rfft``` over 2D View along ```axis -1``` is executed.
 Some basic examples are found in [examples](https://github.com/CExA-project/kokkos-fft/tree/main/examples).

+## Disclaimer
+KokkosFFT is under development and subject to change without warning.
+The authors do not guarantee that this code runs correctly in all the environments.

 ## Using KokkosFFT
 For the moment, there are two ways to use KokkosFFT: including as a subdirectory in CMake project or installing as a library.
 First of all, you need to clone this repo.
 ```bash